platelminto/trakt-auto-downloader/README.md

 ## Executing

-Both `auto_downloader.py` and `future_episodes.py` need to be ran regularly, and can be put in a bash script similar to `rename.sh`.
-Then schedule them using `cron`, `systemd`, or any other timing tool.
+`auto_downloader.py`, `future_episodes.py`, and `rename.py` need to be ran regularly - you should using scheduling tools such as `cron` and `systemd` for this.

 - `future_episodes.py` can be run relatively rarely, as the schedule for episodes rarely changes, e.g. every day.
 - `auto_downloader.py` is what actually checks when new episodes need to be downloaded, so must run more often, e.g. every hour.
+- `rename.py` should run even more often, as it's responsible for renaming & moving the file to its final location, e.g. every 20 minutes.